marcandrysco/CSE227-Project/rep/rep.md

 knowledge nobody has successfully applied symbolic execution to a browser.

+The fuzzing tool [ClusterFuzz] performs fuzz tests for continuous integration of Chrome.
+The [Javascript-fuzz] tool is used for generating random Javscript values.
+Mozzila has developed the [JSFunFuzz] tool for testing the javascript engine of Firefox.
+Peach Fuzzer provides a general method of creating random data based on a XML specification.

 # Conclusion

 This is the conclusion.
 It reminds people of what we just said.

 [ClusterFuzz]: https://code.google.com/p/clusterfuzz/